 Don’t just think about lumbar support while you sleep—keeping it in mind during your waking hours is crucial for your back as well.
 In fact, sitting is basically the worst position for your back.
 Many of us slouch in our seats, which can put strain on the spine and lead to back pain.
 It’s also bad for health overall: A sedentary lifestyle has been linked to an increased risk for weight gain, diabetes, and heart disease.
 But sometimes it can’t be avoided, especially if you work an office job.

 To combat some of the negative effects prolonged periods of sitting have on your lower back, it’s best to sit all the way back in your chair to support your lumbar spine, says Queiros.
-Most chairs have lumbar support, but a lot of people tend to lean forward—away from that support—while seated.
+Most chairs have back supports, but a lot of people tend to lean forward—away from that support—while seated.

 “This rounds the spine like a C shape instead of an S curve,” Queiros says.
 “Sitting back in your chair forces you to maintain your posture.”
 In the car, he adds, your head should touch the headrest, and you should adjust your mirrors for that position.